kumagai-group/pydefect/docs_rst/tutorial.rst

 ============================================================================
 4. Calculation of competing phases
 ============================================================================
 When a defect is introduced, atoms are exchanged with the hypothetical atomic reservoirs within the thermodynamics framework.
 In order to calculate a free energy of defect formation that is approximated with the defect formation energy without entropic effect in most cases, we need to determine chemical potentials of exchanged atoms accompanied with creating defects.
-Usually, we consider the chemical potentials at the condition where competing phases coexist with the host material, which are determined from the chemical potential diagram.
+Usually, we consider the chemical potentials at the condition where competing phases coexist with the host material, which are determined from the chemical potential diagram (CPD).

-For this purpose, we create directories in :code:`competing_phases/` for competing phases including VASP input sets in each directory.
+For this purpose, we create directories in :code:`competing_phases/`.
-We can retrieve POSCARs of the stable or slightly unstable competing phases from [the Materials Project (MP)](https://materialsproject.org).
+We can retrieve POSCARs of the stable or slightly unstable competing phases from `[the Materials Project (MP)] <https://materialsproject.org>`_.
-For this purpose, one needs [the API keys](https://materialsproject.org/open) of the MP as mentioned above.
+For this purpose, one needs `[the API keys] <https://materialsproject.org/open>`_ of the MP as mentioned above.
 Here, as an example, we obtain the competing materials with MgO of which energy above hull is less than 0.5 meV/atom using

 ::

-    pydefect mp -e Mg O
+    pydefect mp -e Mg O --e_above_hull 0.0005

 Particular molecules, namely O :sub:`2`, H :sub:`2`, N :sub:`2`, NH :sub:`3`, and NO :sub:`2`
-are not retrieved from MP but created by :code:`pydefect` itself since these molecules have been calculated as solids in MP, which could be inadequate for competing phases for defect calculations.
+are not retrieved from MP but created by :code:`pydefect` itself since these molecules have been calculated as solids in MP, which could be inadequate for competing phases for the defect calculations.

 The bulk structure, namely MgO in this example, has already been calculated, so we do not have to iterate the same calculations, but make a symbolic link by :code:`ln -s ../unitcell/structure_opt MgO` after removing :code:`Mg1O1_mp-126/`.
-At this point, you can find these directories under 2020/11/23),
+At this point, you may find these directories,

 ::